strapi/strapi/docs/3.0.0-beta.x/deployment/azure.md

 #### 2. Modifying configurations to be more secure

-By default Strapi will predefine envrionement variables to use with your database config.
+By default Strapi will predefine environment variables to use with your database config.

 If we edit the `./config/database.js` file using `nano` we can replace a few key settings: